-For 2021/22 Council will again apply a service charge under Section 162 of the Local Government Act 1989 to recover the additional costs of recycling, e-waste contracts and increases to the State's Waste Levy.
+For 2022/23 Council will again apply a service charge under Section 162 of the Local Government Act 1989 to recover the additional costs of recycling, e-waste contracts and increases to the State's Waste Levy.
 Monash Council has secured its household recycling service with Visy, despite the volatility of the recycling industry in the wake of the global crisis triggered by China's ban on recycling.
 However, this has come at a significant cost.
-For 2021/22 Council will continue to charge a "Recycling & Waste Charge" which is a service charge to meet those increased costs and also cover significant increases to the State's Waste levy.
+For 2022/23 Council will continue to charge a "Recycling & Waste Charge" which is a service charge to meet those increased costs and also cover significant increases to the State's Waste levy.
 The current contract with Visy Recycling is in place until April 2023.
 Monash Council has been able to ensure recyclable kerbside collections have not ended up as landfill and will work to ensure that continues.
-The recycling and waste levy, a service charge introduced to meet increased costs in recycling and the State Government's landfill levy, will increase from \$27 to \$42 with provision to provide a waiver (\$42) for every eligible pensioner ratepayer.
-This increase also reflects the need to secure e-waste contracts following the State Government's ban on any e-waste going to landfill and a major processor no longer accepting e-waste from Councils, triggering increased costs.
+The recycling and waste levy, a service charge introduced to meet increased costs in recycling and the State Government's landfill levy, will increase from \$42 to \$46 with provision to provide a rebate (\$46) for every eligible pensioner ratepayer.

-Recycling & Waste Charge - Pensioner Waiver
+Recycling & Waste Charge - Pensioner Rebate